Seraaron/agora/srd/Circumstances.md

 ##### Size _Does_ Matter (sometimes)

-When there is a difference in sizes between you and another character — and your [[Facilitator|FC]] determines that this difference should be _mechanically represented_ during a roll — then either a bonus die or a penalty factor may be added, depending on the context of the action.
+When there is a difference in sizes between you and another character — and your [[Facilitator|FC]] determines that this difference should be _mechanically represented_ during a roll — then either a bonus die or a difficulty factor may be added, depending on the context of the action.

 > #eg
 > A larger character attempting to wrestle with a smaller character may be given a bonus die, but if the opponent is _significantly_ smaller than the larger one then they may be given a penalty instead.